frankjmontero/Study-notes/CSSHighlights.md

 /* Then apply this sr-only class to the table */
 ```

-**Note:** The following CSS approaches will NOT do the same thing:
+> **Note:** The following CSS approaches will NOT do the same thing:
+> - `display: none`, hides the entire element;
-display: none; or visibility: hidden; hides content for everyone, including screen reader users
+> - `visibility: hidden`, <u> hides content</u> for everyone, including screen reader users;
-Zero values for pixel sizes, such as width: 0px; height: 0px; removes that element from the flow of your document, meaning screen readers will ignore it.
+> - Zero values for pixel sizes, such as: `width: 0px` and `height: 0px`, removes that element from the flow of your document, meaning screen readers will ignore it.

 Tables in HTML.
 ```html